GCSE Mathematics: Number

 Introduction to Surds

 Surds are irrational numbers that cannot be simplified to remove the square root.
-Understanding surds is important for advanced mathematical concepts.
+Understanding surds is a stepping stone to more advanced topics in algebra.

 Worked Example